-While these "fat bombs" can be worked into an overall healthy lifestyle, they aren't low calorie by any means, so it's important to keep your eye on portion size (as well as the quality of fats you're using).
-There are many variations on the theme, but the recipes in this roundup have a few things in common: They require zero cooking, take five minutes or less to prep and happen to be 100 percent plant-based.
-Get ready to check those hunger pangs at the door with these 10 on-trend recipes that you can whip up in mere minutes.
+There are many variations on the keto snack, but the recipes here have a few things in common: They require zero cooking, take five minutes or less to prep and happen to be 100-percent plant-based.
+Get ready to check those hunger pangs at the door with these 10 on-trend fat-bomb recipes that satisfy those dessert cravings.

 1. Lemon-Almond Chai Fat Bombs

 These chai-spice goodies are deeply satisfying, thanks to the refreshing addition of pure lemon extract (you can replace with lemon zest in a one-to-one manner), the gratifying crunch from chopped pistachios and the earthy dose of healthy fats from almond butter.
 You can use pre-made chai spice or make your own (our take on a chai spice blend is included as part of this recipe).

 Once you get the hang of it, experimentation is encouraged.
 Play with levels of sweetener (scaling back when you can), mix-ins and garnishes.